asilverstorm/cp-resources-dm26/readme.md

-# DISCLAIMER: Only authorized for team Down With The Hexagon's usage - 2022-2026
+# Only authorized for team Down With The Hexagon's usage - 2022-2026

 # Latest Version: